 - The lead claimant in Reineccius, First Eagle, and Mathieu v.
 Bank for International Settlements, in which a five-member tribunal constituted under the 1930 Hague Agreement awarded private shareholders some US$500 million.

 - The United Nations in Brzak v.
 United Nations, successfully asserting its rights under the Convention on the Privileges and Immunities of the United Nations and corresponding U.S. law; obtaining dismissal of suit filed in the Southern District of New York against the Organization and several employees; successfully defending the appeal to the United States Court of Appeals for the Second Circuit; and successfully opposing the petition for certiorari to the United States Supreme Court.

 - The United Nations High Commissioner for Human Rights as amicus curiae before the U.S. Supreme Court in Boumediene v.
 Bush and Al Odah v.
 United States, arguing that the continued detention of prisoners at Guantánamo Bay and the procedures of the military tribunals established to try those prisoners breached the international treaty obligations of the United States.

-- A group of negotiators of and experts on the Chemical Weapons Convention as amici curiae in Bond v.
-United States, in which the US Supreme Court is now considering a constitutional challenge to the federal statute implementing the Convention.
+- A group of negotiators and experts on the Chemical Weapons Convention as amici curiae in Bond v.
+United States, in which the U.S. Supreme Court considered a constitutional challenge to the federal statute implementing the Convention.